 When the winter season is nearing the snow blower market rockets and it is understandable why.
 Come on, nobody really likes to shovel, do they?

 But hold on, don’t just rush out and buy the best or the cheapest, you need the right one for the job.
-Here’s what you need to know when considering snow thrower versus snow blower.
+Here’s what you need to know when considering snow thrower versus snow blower to help you figure out what size snow blower you need.

 What is a Snow Thrower?